hrishikeshSuresh/evmone/docs/efficient_gas_calculation_algorithm.md

 2. Stack height requirement.

-   This is the minimum stack height (number of items on the stack) required for the instruction execution.
+   This is the minimum stack height (number of items on the stack) required prior to the instruction execution.

 3. Stack height change.